 Trying to connect my iPhone to my LG TV for screen sharing, but I’m not sure which steps to follow or if I need a specific app.
 I want to share videos and photos easily.
 Has anyone managed to do this successfully?
 Any help would be appreciated.

 Look, there’s this app called Docast.
-Found it after way too many “NO SIGNAL” errors with other stuff.

 What you actually do with it:

-- Open Docast on your phone.
+- Download DoCast on your iPhone.

 But hey, and I can’t stress this enough: If your phone and your TV aren’t literally on the same WiFi, you’ll just be sitting there waiting for eternity.
 Ethernet?
 Nah.
 Hotspot?
 Nope.
 Same network.
 Or you will rage quit.
 You’ve been warned.